 Does Passive House design compromise on aesthetics?

 Passive House design also does not need to compromise on aesthetics.
-In the Passive House design of the family house in the heart of Silves, Algarve, cited above, we transformed the areas that were once pigsties, haylofts and ovens to livable spaces designed to the client’s living needs.
-Our priority was to create a harmonious relationship between wellbeing, comfort, and sustainability as well as energy efficient construction by including passive house elements like insulation, air tightness, and external shading.
+In the Passive House design of the family house in the heart of Silves, Algarve cited above, we transformed the areas that were once pigsties, haylofts, and ovens to livable spaces designed to the client’s living needs.
+Our priority was to create a harmonious relationship between wellbeing, comfort, and sustainability as well as energy-efficient construction by including passive house elements like insulation, airtightness, and external shading.
 The result was a beautiful character home that is not only energy efficient but blends with the surrounding landscape.

 What does the future hold?

 Passive houses have existed in Germany for nearly 20 years and are now fairly standard.
-Now more architects and construction companies are taking it a step further, designing zero energy houses that produce their own energy and are self-sufficient i.e. a building that is not connected to any energy infrastructure but guaranties its continuous energy supply based on the size of the building ́s own energy system, typically solar.
+Now more architects and construction companies are taking it a step further, designing zero energy houses that produce their own energy and are self-sufficient i.e. a building that is not connected to any energy infrastructure but guarantees its continuous energy supply based on the size of the building ́s own energy system, typically solar.